JuliaDiff/FiniteDiff.jl/README.md

 jacobian will return a similar type as `jac_prototype` if it is not a `nothing`.
 For non-square Jacobians, a cache which specifies the vector `fx` is required.

+For sparse differentiation, pass a `colorvec` of matrix colors. `sparsity` should be a sparse or structured matrix (`Tridiagonal`, `Banded`, etc. according to the ArrayInterface.jl specs) to allow for decompression, otherwise the result will be the colorvec compressed Jacobian.

 ### Differencing Calls

 ```julia